nikos230/project-ieroklis/README.md

 # Project Ieroklis (Pi-π)
 ## About
-This repo contains ready-to-use python scripts to **pre-train** Masked Auto Encoders (MAE) with Vision Transformer (ViT) backbones and scripts to **fine-tune** pre-trained models with MAE encoder and Convolutional decoder
+This repo contains ready-to-use python scripts to:
+- **Pre-train** Masked Auto Encoders (MAE) with Vision Transformer (ViT) backbone
+- **Fine-tune** pre-trained models with MAE encoder and Convolutional decoder

 ## Getting Started
 how to use....